 Learn about history first-hand!

-Visit our gift shop, just inside the Interpretive Center, featuring
+Visit our gift shop, just inside the Canal Center, featuring

 souvenir apparel, cards, old-fashioned wooden toys and music, as well

 as books and videos on Indiana history and nature.
 Homemade apples